-Deja vu?
-Bulgaria pipeline to face EU scrutiny
+Deja vu: Bulgaria pipeline to face EU scrutiny

 Sefcovic's remit

-Bulgaria, the EU's poorest state, would get no EU money for the €1.4bn link pipeline if it did not meet conditions, he said.
+Bulgaria, the EU's poorest country, would get no European money for the €1.4bn link pipeline if it did not meet conditions, Sefcovic added.

 It would also receive no EU "regulatory support".

-"The commission does not see any difference between Turk Stream 2 and its transit evacuation pipelines or Nord Stream 2 and its Eugal onshore connection," Sefcovic added.
+"The commission does not see any difference between Turk Stream 2 and its transit evacuation pipelines or Nord Stream 2 and its Eugal onshore connection," Sefcovic said.

-The new Russian pipelines and EU links are to start supplies in 2020.
+The new Russian pipelines are to start supplies in 2020.

 The commission has a quiver of energy and public procurement laws to fire at onshore EU links.

-It has also tried to have its say on Nord Stream 2, but its legal remit on Russia's offshore pipelines is open to question, amid sluggish talks on the subject in the EU Council, where member states meet.
+It has also tried to have its say on Nord Stream 2, but its legal remit on Russia's offshore pipelines is in doubt, amid sluggish talks on the subject in the EU Council, where member states meet.

 US sanctions

-It turned up the heat on that and Turk Stream 2 when US energy envoy Francis Fannon spoke to international media in a conference call on Tuesday.
+It turned up the heat on that and Turk Stream 2 when Fannon, a US energy envoy, spoke to international media in a conference call.

-"We don't comment on future actions that the US government may take, but we've made quite clear where we stand on that," he said on the Nord Stream 2 sanctions threat.
+"We've made quite clear where we stand on that," he said on the Nord Stream 2 sanctions threat.

-"We oppose Nord Stream 2 and we would call on all parties to exit the project," he added, referring to the five EU energy firms who are co-financing the pipeline.
+"We oppose Nord Stream 2 and we would call on all parties to exit the project," he said.

-"Given Russia's aggression in recent days, this is a good time to spotlight our diplomacy on transatlantic energy security," Fannon said.
+"Given Russia's aggression in recent days, this is a good time to spotlight our diplomacy on transatlantic energy security," Fannon added.

 Russian aggression